 2. Add up your monthly gross income

 Next, you’ll want to add up your monthly gross income.
 Consider all of your income.
-When you are applying for a loan, your lender will likely require documentation of all of your income.
+When you apply for a loan, your lender will likely require documentation of your income.

-If you are a W-2 employee, documentation will likely come from your W-2 form and/or your last several paystubs.
-If you are self-employed or have income coming in from a side hustle, your lender will likely be looking at your business tax returns.
+If you are a W-2 employee, documentation will likely come from your W-2 form and/or your last several pay stubs.
+If you are self-employed or have income from a side hustle, your lender will likely look at your business tax returns.
 If you have money coming in from a side hustle but don’t have a business tax return or other documentation, your lender may not allow you to use that income as part of your DTI calculation.

 If you have properties you rent out, you need to calculate that too.
 The mortgage payments on your rental properties are included as part of your monthly debts, but you may not be able to use all of the rental income as part of your income calculation.
 Many lenders will only allow you to count 75% of the monthly rent towards income.
 That leaves a buffer for maintenance and vacancies.